Cub Koda

 Michael John "Cub" Koda (né Uszniewicz; October 1, 1948 – July 1, 2000) was an American rock and roll musician, songwriter, and critic.
-Rolling Stone magazine considered him best known for writing the song "Smokin' in the Boys Room", recorded by his band Brownsville Station, which reached number 3 on the 1974 Billboard chart.
+Rolling Stone magazine considered him best known for writing the song "Smokin' in the Boys Room", recorded by his band Brownsville Station, which reached number 3 on the Billboard Hot 100 in 1974.

 Offstage, Koda also co-wrote and edited the All Music Guide to the Blues, and Blues for Dummies, as well as selecting the tracks on the accompanying CDs.
 He also penned liner notes for bands such as the Trashmen, Jimmy Reed, J. B. Hutto, the Kingsmen, and the Miller Sisters.

 Early life

 Koda was born in 1948 in Detroit, Michigan, to parents George and Lois Uszniewicz.
 In 1957, George changed the family name to "Koda," his mother's maiden name.
 Koda became interested in music as a boy, already playing drums at the age of five.

 Career

 While attending high school in Manchester, Michigan, Koda formed a rock group, the Del-Tinos, who released their first single, a cover of Roy Orbison's "Go Go Go," in 1963.
 They released two more singles before disbanding in 1966.
 After attending Northern Michigan University for a year, Koda relocated to Ann Arbor, Michigan.